 Use it for 4 weeks consistently to reduce night terrors up to 80% and if your child only has them a few days a week then it will work like a charm for you.
 It is pediatrician recommended and safe to use.

-What Causes Night Terrors Conclusion:
+Final Thoughts On What Causes Night Terrors

-I hope that after reading this post you feel better about your littles night terrors and what causes them.
+I hope that after reading this post you feel better about your child’s night terrors and what causes them.
 I know it’s tuff to have a little one go through them and just breaks your heart and I am right there with you, I cry every time he has one.

 The solution to your child’s night terrors is to get a Guardian and use it every night so that you don’t have to suffer through these episodes that kill you as a parent and make you feel helpless, once you get one set it up, download the app and watch the magic happen.
 You won’t be sorry mama I promise!!